ntochi/yelp-camp/DevLog.md

 ## What's Left To Do
-* Write README.md
+* Update README.md
-- explain in what you did and why.
+    - explain in detail what I did and why.
 * Style landing page